Crafting ideas

 photo source: revistadinlemn.ro

 If you want an even older, more rustic look (like long-used country furniture) sanding can also be done on the surface of the furniture.
-But you have to be careful that nothing looks overdone or unnatural.
-Try to imagine places where the furniture might normally "take" the knocks and sand there.
-Always look at the big picture, the furniture as a whole, don't think of each door or drawer individually.
-They may look fine separately, but together the whole thing becomes exaggerated, out of touch with reality.
-Antique furniture means furniture that has been used for a long time, and all the processes should lead to that, not to a battered, scratched and scuffed new furniture look.
+But make sure that nothing looks overdone or unnatural.
+Try to imagine the places where the furniture would normally "take" the knocks, and do the sanding there.
+Always have the big picture in front of you, the furniture as a whole, don't think of each door or drawer in isolation.
+They may look great separately, but together it all becomes exaggerated, out of touch with reality.
+Antique furniture means furniture that has been used for a long time and all the processes should lead to this, not to the look of new furniture battered, scratched and scuffed.

 wood antiquing